San Diego Lawyers For Job Site Accidents

 To learn whether you have a potential third-party liability claim, it is very helpful to consult with an experienced personal injury and workers’ compensation attorney.

-If you were injured at work in the San Diego metropolitan area, call our offices in Encinitas to speak with one of our attorneys.
+If you were injured at work in the San Diego metropolitan area, call our offices to speak with one of our attorneys.
 We offer a free consultation to review your case and explain your legal options.